It Just Got Easier to Be Green

 You mentioned in an Instagram post recently something about being your authentic self.
 Once I started thinking about really doing this, I all of a sudden started feeling content with my life.
 I have always been a happy person, but I was never completely satisfied with my career.
 Something about following this path of creativity, sales -- which to me, is working with people and making human connections -- and environmentalism just felt right, felt authentic.
 Green Life Trading Co. is really just to help make zero waste more approachable for people.

-What makes Green Life Trading Co. different than other zero waste stores out there?
+visit this website What makes Green Life Trading Co. different than other zero waste stores out there?

 Sasha: One thing that I'm really trying to do, and I think I'll be able to do it more as I grow, is to source as locally as possible.
 When I look at a lot of other zero waste stores, they have awesome products that I also want, but they're made in China, made in Australia, made in California.
 So when I am sourcing products, I start with Wisconsin and I see what I can find.
 Sometimes I can't find anything and then I go to Michigan, Minnesota, Midwest and I go out from there.
 I'm only working with one company from China and they do everything ethically there.
 So there's the hyper local aspect.

 For me, this is not all about sales either, the community aspect is what really inspires me.
 I am so thrilled to be part of the growing zero waste community in Madison.
 I love how grassroots it is, we’re not a non-profit, no one is paid, we’re just a group of people trying to connect and spread a way of living that is kinder to the environment.
 The Facebook group (Zero Waste Madison) has been an amazing resource and I can’t wait for the two events we currently have scheduled (a Housewares Swap on Oct 20th and a Recycling Workshop on Nov.
 15th) and the many more we have been brainstorming.

 What are some examples of products you sell on your website?